detachedsoul/apartment-rental-system/README.md

 - Saturday July 2nd, 2022.
 Made the login system (for landlords).

 - Saturday July 2nd, 2022.
 Implemented the password reset feature.
 It sends a mail to the user that contains the new password.

+- Carried out minor fixes to the overall design of the website.